 The story ends with the usual happy ending in folktales.
 When the girl’s brothers ask her why her face is withering, she tells them the story.
 One of the brave brothers stands up, goes to find the ghoul, attacks it, cuts off its head, and throws it into the valley.
 When the female ghoul sees her husband in this terrible state, she decides to take revenge.
 She bewitches the seven brothers, transforming them into bulls.
 The girl takes them and walks until she reaches the Sultan’s palace.
 There, the Sultan admires her and marries her.
 However, the female ghoul follows her and transforms her into a dove.
 The tale ends with the brothers breaking the spell by pouring water on themselves, whereupon they all return to their normal state.
-Then people come with a big fire and cast the female ghoul into it, and she burns.
+Then, people come with a big fire and cast the female ghoul into it, and she burns.
 The Sultan rejoices at the return of his wife and her brothers.

 Conclusion